|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Unlike most eggnog recipes, this version skips the dark spirits and rum and uses vanilla-flavored vodka instead.
 Amaretto adds a nice nutty sweetness that also gives it a more universal appeal.
-Possibly the best part, though, is the fact that it uses store-bought eggnog.
+But the best part might be that it uses store-bought eggnog.
 While you can make it from scratch, when the holidays are in full swing, you have to love the convenience of picking up a carton of eggnog at the store.